lvgl/lvgl/README.md

 - **Graphics design** Our in-house graphics designers are experts in creating beautiful modern designs which fit to your product and the resources of your hardware.
 - **UI implementation** We can also implement your UI based on the design you or we have created.
 You can be sure that we will make the most out of your hardware and LVGL.
 If a feature or widget is missing from LVGL, don't worry, we will implement it for you.
 - **Consulting and Support** We can support you with consulting as well to avoid pricey and time consuming mistakes during the UI development.
-- **Board certificate** For companies who are offering development boards, or production ready kits we do board certification which shows how board can run LVGL.
+- **Board certification** For companies who are offering development boards, or production ready kits we do board certification which shows how board can run LVGL.

 Check out our [Demos](https://lvgl.io/demos) as reference.
 For more information take look at the [Services page](https://lvgl.io/services).